(2012-11-26) Standard spots on cubic dice :

 Alternately, we could consider as parameters the three different

 a 2 = x 2 + h 2b 2 = y 2 + h 2c 2 = x 2 + y 2

-the size and we can adjust the other two to make the solid both
+One parameter determines the size.
+We may adjust the other two to make

 The tangent of the dihedral angle based on an horizontal edge is hc/xy.